lemmyg/asahi-audio/README.md

 New FIRs were created measuring the MacBook Pro 16,1 with UMIK-1 mic and manually created FIRs of EQ filters using REW.

-For more information please visit the original project at [asahi-audio](https://github.com/chadmed/asahi-audio)
+For more information about Asahi audio, please visit the original project at [asahi-audio](https://github.com/chadmed/asahi-audio)

 ## Installation instructions